-Now and then somebody examines, and, in spite of all, keeps his manhood, and has the courage to follow where his reason leads.
-Then the pious get together and repeat wise saws, and exchange knowing nods and most prophetic winks.
+Now and then somebody examines, and, in spite of all, keeps his manhood and has courage to follow where his reason leads.
+Then the pious get together and repeat wise saws and exchange knowing nods and most prophetic winks.
 The stupidly wise sit owl-like on the dead limbs of the tree of knowledge, and solemnly hoot.
-Wealth sneers, and fashion laughs, and respectability passes by on the other side, and Scorn points with all her skinny fingers, and all the snakes of superstition writhe and hiss, and slander lends her tongue, and infamy her brand, and perjury her oath, and the law its power, and bigotry tortures, and the Church kills.
+Wealth sneers, and fashion laughs, and respectability passes on the other side, and scorn points with all her skinny fingers, and the snakes of superstition writhe and hiss, and slander lends her tongue, and infamy her brand, and perjury her oath, and the law its power, and bigotry tortures and the Church kills.

-The Church hates a thinker precisely for the same reason a robber dislikes a sheriff, or a thief despises the prosecuting witness.
-Tyranny likes courtiers, flatterers, followers, fawners, and superstition wants believers, disciples, zealots, hypocrites, and subscribers.
-The Church demands worship-the very thing that man should give to no being, human or divine.
+The Church hates a thinker precisely for the same reason that a robber dislikes a sheriff, or that a thief despises the prosecuting witness.
+Tyranny likes courtiers, flatterers, followers, fawners, and superstition wants believers, disciples, zealots, hypocrites, and subscribers.-The Church demands worship, the very thing that man should give to no being, human or divine.
 To worship another is to degrade yourself.
-Worship is awe and dread and vague fear and blind hope.
-It is the spirit of worship that elevates the one and degrades the many; that builds palaces for robbers, erects monuments to crime, and forges manacles even for its own hands.
+Worship is awe and dread and vague fear and blind It is the spirit of worship that elevates the one and degrades the many; that builds palaces for robbers, erects monuments to crime, and forges manacles even for its own hands.
+The spirit of worship is the spirit of tyranny.
 The worshipper always regrets that he is not the worshipped.
-We should all remember that the intellect has no kness, and that, whatever the attitude of the body may be, the brave soul is always found erect.
+We should all remember that the intellect has no knees, and that whatever the attitude of the body may be, the brave soul is always found erect.
 Whoever worships, abdicates.
-Whoever believes at the command of power tramples his own individuality beneath his feet, and voluntarily robs himself of all that renders man superior to the brute.
+Whoever believes at the command of power tramples his own individuality beneath his feet, and voluntarily robs himself of all that renders man superior to a brute.

-The despotism of faith is justified upon the ground that Christian countries are the grandest and most prosperous of the world. one time the same thing could have been truly said in India, in Egypt, in Greece, in Rome, and in every other country that has, in the history of the world, swept to empire.
-This argument proves not only too much, but the assumption upon which it is based is utterly false.
-Numberless circumstances and countless conditions have produced the prosperity of the Christian world.
-The truth is, we have advanced in spite of religious zeal, ignorance, and opposition.
-The Church has won no victories for the rights of Luther labored to reform the Church, Voltaire to reform Over every fortress of tyranny has waved, and still waves, the banner of the Church.
+The despotism of faith is justified upon the ground that Christian countries are the grandest and most prosperous of the world.
+At one time the same thing could have been truly said in India, in Egypt, in Greece, in Rome, and in every other country that has in the history of the world, swept to empire.
+This argument not only proves too much, but the assumption upon which it is based is utterly Numberless circumstances and countless conditions have produced the prosperity of the Christian world. truth is that we have advanced in spite of religious zeal, ignorance, and opposition.
+The Church has won no victories for the rights of man.
+Over every fortress of tyranny has waved, and still waves, the banner of the Church.
 Wherever brave blood has been shed the sword of the Church has been wet.
 On every chain has been the sign of the cross.
-The altar and throne have leaned against and supported each other.
+The altar and the throne have leaned against and supported each other.
+Who can appreciate the infinite impudence of one man assuming to think for others?
+Who can imagine the impudence of a Church that threatens to inflict eternal punishment upon those who honestly reject its claims and scorn its pretensions?
+In the presence of the unknown we all have an equal right to guess.